alvises/FPPopover/Readme.md

 The title of YourViewController (controller.title) will be presented on the top.

 ###Customize the size
-The default size of the content in popover is 200x300.
-That means the content size will be maximum 200x300 because it could be resized to fill inside the view.
-If we need to change the size we can use the property
+Default content size is 200x300.
+This can be set using the following property

     popover.contentSize = CGSizeMake(150,200);

+This property defines a maximum boundary for content, but the actual content area displayed may vary according to the what is found to be the optimal size to fit the popover on the screen (e.g. when adjusting the layout from portrait to landscape mode).

 ###Customize the tint